 Our By-laws provide that shareholders may nominate persons for election to the Board at a meeting of shareholders.
-In September 2016, our Board of Directors amended our By-laws to implement proxy access.

-Shareholder nominations require written notice to the Corporate Secretary at the address of our principal executive offices set forth on page 1 of this proxy statement, and for the Annual Meeting of Shareholders in 2020, must be received not less than 90 days nor more than 120 days prior to the anniversary date of the 2019 Annual Meeting of Shareholders, or no later than February 15, 2020, and no earlier than January 16, 2020.
+Shareholder nominations require written notice to the Corporate Secretary at the address of our principal executive offices set forth on page 60 of this proxy statement, and for the Annual Meeting of Shareholders in 2021, must be received not less than 90 days nor more than 120 days prior to the anniversary date of the 2020 Annual Meeting of Shareholders, or no later than February 18, 2021, and no earlier than January 19, 2021.
 The shareholder notice must contain, among other things, certain information relating to the shareholder and the proposed nominee as described in our By-laws.
 In addition, the proposed nominee may be required to furnish other information as we may reasonably require to determine the eligibility of the proposed nominee to serve as a Director.

-The proxy access provision permits up to 20 shareholders owning 3% or more of our outstanding common stock continuously for at least three years to nominate and include in our proxy materials for a meeting of shareholders up to two directors or 20% of the Board, whichever is greater, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified in the By-laws.
+Our By-laws also provide for proxy access for shareholder nominations of directors.
+The provision permits up to 20 shareholders owning 3% or more of our outstanding common stock continuously for at least three years to nominate and include in our proxy materials for a meeting of shareholders up to two directors or 20% of the Board, whichever is greater, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified in the By-laws.

-Our By-laws further provide that if a shareholder owning at least 1% of our issued and outstanding common stock continuously for at least one year as of the date the written notice of the nomination is submitted to us proposes a nominee not submitted under the proxy access provision, our Corporate Secretary will (i) obtain from such nominee any additional relevant information the nominee wishes to provide in consideration of his or her nomination, (ii) report on each such nominee to the Nominating and Corporate Governance Committee, and (iii) facilitate having each such nominee meet with the Nominating and Corporate Governance Committee.
+Our By-laws further provide that if a shareholder owning at least 1% of our issued and outstanding common stock continuously for at least one year as of the date the written notice of the nomination is submitted to us proposes a nominee not submitted under the proxy access provision, our Corporate Secretary will (i) obtain from such nominee any additional relevant information the nominee wishes to provide in consideration of his or her nomination, (ii) report on each such nominee to the Nominating and Corporate Governance Committee, and (iii) facilitate having each such nominee meet with the Nominating and Corporate Governance.